Pottawatomie massacre: Attack

 A Free State company under the command of John Brown Jr. set out, and the Osawatomie company joined them.
-On the morning of May 22, 1856, they heard of the sack of Lawrence and the arrest of Deitzler, Brown, and Jenkins.
+On the morning of May 22, 1856, they heard of the sack of Lawrence and the arrest of Dietzler, George W. Brown, and Jenkins.
 However, they continued their march toward Lawrence, not knowing whether their assistance might still be needed, and encamped that night near Ottawa Creek.
 They remained in the vicinity until the afternoon of May 23, at which time they decided to return home.

 On May 23, John Sr. selected a party to accompany him on a private expedition.
-John Jr. objected to their leaving his company, but seeing that his father was unyielding, he consented, telling him to "do nothing rash."
+John Jr. objected to their leaving his company, but seeing that his father was unyielding, he consented, telling him, "Father, be careful and commit no rash act."
 The company consisted of John Brown, four of his sons—Frederick, Owen, Salmon, and Oliver—Thomas Wiener, and James Townsley (who claimed later that Brown had forced him to participate in the incident), whom John had induced to carry the party in his wagon to their proposed field of operations.

 They encamped that night between two deep ravines on the edge of the timber, some distance to the right of the main traveled road.
 There they remained unobserved until the following evening of May 24.
 The party left their hiding place sometime after dark and proceeded on their "secret expedition".
 Late in the evening, they called at the house of James P. Doyle and ordered him and his two adult sons, William and Drury, to go with them as prisoners.
-(Doyle's 16-year-old son, John, who was not a member of the pro-slavery Law and Order Party, was spared after his mother pleaded for his life.)
-The three men were escorted by their captors out into the darkness, where Owen Brown and his brother Frederick killed them with broadswords.
-John Brown Sr. did not participate in the stabbing but fired a shot into the head of the fallen James Doyle to ensure he was dead.
+Doyle's 16-year-old son, John, who was not a member of the pro-slavery Law and Order Party, was spared after his mother pleaded for his life.
+The three men were escorted by their captors into the darkness, where Owen Brown and his brother Frederick killed them with broadswords.
+John Brown Sr. did not participate in the stabbing, instead firing the coup de grâce into the head of the fallen James Doyle.